-Example5: the recovery time (in days) is measured for 10 patients taking a new drug and for 10 patients taking a placebo.
-We wish to test the hypothesis that the mean recovery time for patients taking the drug is less than fort those taking a placebo.
+Example 2: the recovery time (in days) is measured for 10 patients taking a new drug and for 10 different patients taking a placebo5.
+We wish to test the hypothesis that the mean recovery time for patients taking the drug is less than fort those taking a placebo (under an assumption of normality and equal population variances).
 The data are: